Implicit Likelihood Inference of the Neutrino Mass Hierarchy from Cosmological Data: Multi-round ILI of the neutrino mass hierarchy

 In the percentile-percentile (P-P) plot, Fig.~\ref{fig:pp}, we compare the CDF of the distribution of all CDF values calculated at $({\bm x}_i,{\bm \theta}_i)\in\mathcal{D_{\rm test}}$ with the CDF of $\mathcal{U}(0,1)$.
 The good agreement between each couple of distributions means that our learned posteriors are almost globally consistent with the truth.
 Finally, in Fig.~\ref{fig:TvsP}, we directly compare the true value of $\theta_i$ in $\mathcal{D_{\rm test}}$ and the corresponding predicted values sampled from $\mathcal{P}({\theta}|{\bm x}_i)$.
 For a large $|\tilde{\Delta}|$, or a large $\sum m_{\nu}$ according to Fig.~\ref{fig:delta}, cosmological data can not distinguish the normal hierarchy and the inverted hierarchy.
 So given a large true $|\tilde{\Delta}|$, its predicted one can be either $>0$ or $<0$, as shown in the last subplot in Fig.~\ref{fig:TvsP}.
 As $|\tilde{\Delta}|$ is decreasing, the hierarchy preference occurs.

-After validation by $\mathcal{D_{\rm test}}$, we now consider the observed cosmological data $\bm{x}_o$, including the observed CMB spectra and their uncertainties $\mathtt{COM\_PowerSpect\_CMB\_XX'}$ from Planck 2018~\cite{PLA} and the distance ratios and their covariance matrix of DESI DR2~\cite{DESI:2025zgx}.
-Given the amortized posterior $\mathcal{P}({\bm \theta}|{\bm x})$, the posterior for $\bm{x}_o$ can then be obtained through the usual Monte Carlo Markov Chain sampling which we perform with $\mathtt{emcee}$~\cite{Foreman-Mackey:2012any}, as shown in Fig.~\ref{fig:posterior}.
-Constraints on the base cosmological parameters are consistent with Planck 2018~\cite{Planck:2018vyg}, except a little larger $\ln(10^{10}A_s)$ and $\tau$.
-That is to say, for these two parameters, our ILI does not behave as well as the Planck low-$\ell$ EE likelihood $\mathtt{SimAll}$ on large scales.
-If the CMB lensing-potential power spectrum is considered, the performance of ILI should be improved.
-The constraint on the neutrino mass hierarchy parameter is $\tilde{\Delta}=0.12216^{+0.26193}_{-0.29243}~(68\%{\rm CL})$.
-According to its definition, the preference for $\tilde{\Delta}>0$ means that the normal hierarchy is favored.
+After validation by $\mathcal{D_{\rm test}}$, we now consider the observed cosmological data $\bm{x}_o$, including the observed CMB \Mov{$TT$, $EE$ and $TE$} spectra and their uncertainties $\mathtt{COM\_PowerSpect\_CMB\_XX'}$ from Planck 2018~\cite{PLA}, \Mov{the CMB MV lensing band powers and their uncertainties $\mathtt{smi...\_ndclpp\_p\_teb\_consext8\_bandpowers}$ from Planck 2018~\cite{PLA}} and the distance ratios and their covariance matrix of DESI DR2~\cite{DESI:2025zgx}.
+Given the amortized posterior $\mathcal{P}({\bm \theta}|{\bm x})$, the posterior \Mov{of $\bm \theta$} for $\bm{x}_o$ can then be obtained through the usual Monte Carlo Markov Chain sampling\Mov{.
+Here} we perform \Mov{it} with $\mathtt{emcee}$~\cite{Foreman-Mackey:2012any}. \Mov{ We also provide the constraints on these parameters from the same data combination by the traditional explicit likelihood inference, with $\mathtt{CLASS}$~\cite{Blas:2011rf} and $\mathtt{MontePython}$~\cite{Brinckmann:2018cvx}.
+We compare the results from two methods in Fig.~\ref{fig:posterior}.
+We find that the constraints on all parameters obtained by ILI are well consistent with ones given by the traditional explicit likelihood inference, except for around 1-$\sigma$ difference between the constraints on $n_s$.
+More precisely, the constraint on the neutrino mass hierarchy parameter obtained by ILI is $\tilde{\Delta}=0.12^{+0.21}_{-0.23}~(68\%{\rm CL})$, whose probability ratio of $\tilde{\Delta}>0$ to $\tilde{\Delta}<0$ is $2.2:1$ after the integration of its probability density distribution; the constraint on $\tilde{\Delta}$ given by the traditional explicit likelihood inference is $\tilde{\Delta}=0.10^{+0.18}_{-0.12}~(68\%{\rm CL})$ which is a non-Gaussian distribution totally and its probability ratio of $\tilde{\Delta}>0$ to $\tilde{\Delta}<0$ is $4.5:1$.} \Ke{As shown in the above validation tests including the rank statistic (Fig.~\ref{fig:rank}) and the marginal percentile coverage test (Fig.~\ref{fig:pp}), our estimated posteriors of some parameters don't exactly fit their true counterparts.
+This slight deviation leads to the less than 1-$\sigma$ difference between two methods' constraints shown in Fig.~\ref{fig:posterior}. }